electricimp/imp-central-impt/CommandsManual.md

 The user is asked to confirm the operation if the specified Device is already assigned to another Device Group.
 If the operation is confirmed (confirmed automatically with the `--confirmed` option), the Device is reassigned to the new Device Group.

-The operation may fail for some combinations of the Device Group [types](#device-group-type), for some models of IMP devices, for reassigning between the Products, etc.
+The operation may fail for some combinations of the Device Group [types](#device-group-type), for some models of devices, for reassigning between the Products, etc.

 | Option | Alias | Mandatory? | Value Required? | Description |
 | --- | --- | --- | --- | --- |